Milo V. German, 1904-1957 [RG4169.AM]

 SCOPE AND CONTENT NOTE

 These papers relate to the life of Milo German and his business, Nebraska Plastics, Inc. Included are biographical sketches of German (written by his son, Douglas German), documents supporting German’s role in siphon-tube irrigation, and promotional material about the products.
-Correspondence relates to Nebraska Plastics, Inc.’s involvement with the 1960 International Trade Exhibition in Jeshyn, Afghanistan, and to Douglas German’s correspondence with the Institute of Agriculture and Natural Resources (IANR) regarding his father’s work.
+Correspondence relates to Nebraska Plastics, Inc.’s involvement with the 1960 Jeshyn International Trade Exhibition in Kabul, Afghanistan, and to Douglas German’s correspondence with the Institute of Agriculture and Natural Resources (IANR) regarding his father’s work.

 The photo component [RG4169.PH] consists of approximately 340 photographic prints.
 Many of the photographs show various types of irrigation equipment in use, such as plasti-gated hose and pipe sprinkler systems, and irrigation pumps.
 Also included are photographs of products that Milo German distributed for B & W Manufacturing and Nebraska Plastics, Inc. A warehouse fire at the factory and unidentified people presumed to be associated with German and Nebraska Plastics, Inc., are also pictured.
 A portrait of German, ca. 1940, is included.